 I’m an avid reader so even as I’ve become a busy mom and entrepreneur I’ve still made reading a priority.
+It’s not easy learning how to be a girl boss, that’s for sure.
 Reading serves several purposes in my life – sometimes, it is an escape, a way to detach my mind from the chaos of my life; other times, it’s a way to see the world and experience other cultures; and in others, it’s a way to learn a new skill or challenge and build on an old one.

 So as I’m wrapping up 2018 and working on my reading list for 2019 (yes, I really make a reading list!)
 I wanted to share with you my favorite books that I think are life-changing for entrepreneurs, especially women.
 From the inspirational to the tactical, each of these books has impacted me and the way I run my business and my life.

 *Disclosure: The links below are affiliate links, meaning that I will receive a commission if you click through and make a purchase.
 This is at no cost to you and I only mention products that I truly believe in.

 In the Company of Women by Grace Bonney

 This gorgeous coffee table book is so much more than just that – beneath the covers are the stories of over 100 inspirational and influential women.
 Through sharing their stories, they describe how they “embraced their creative spirit, overcame adversity and sparked a global movement of entrepreneurship”.
 From comedians to architects to media titans, the profiles of these women is the encouragement you need to pursue your passions and go after your dreams.
 Buy the book here.

 The Sleep Revolution: Transforming Your Life, One Night at a Time by Arianna Huffington